 The LGBT community was fed up with being targeted by the police and seeing these public arrests incited rioting that spilled over into the neighboring streets and lasted several days.
-These events have been collectively described as a “riot,” a “rebellion,” a “protest,” and an “uprising.”
+These events have been collectively described as a “riot,” “rebellion,” “protest,” and “uprising.”
 Whatever the label, this was certainly a watershed moment in LGBT history.
-In fact many believe that the events at Stonewall sparked the modern LGBT rights movement in the United States.
+In fact, many believe that the events at Stonewall sparked the modern LGBT rights movement in the United States.

 On the first anniversary of the Stonewall rebellion in June 1970, the very first gay pride march was held in Manhattan and since then, millions of LGBT pride marches, parades, picnics, parties, festivals, and symposia have taken place and June has been declared LGBT Pride Month to honor the 1969 Stonewall riots.
-Although the original Stonewall Club closed its doors in December 1969, the totally renovated Stonewall Inn reopened on March 12, 2007 at 53 Christopher Street.
+Although the original Stonewall Club closed its doors in December 1969, the totally renovated Stonewall Inn reopened on March 12, 2007, at 53 Christopher Street.
 On June 24, 2016, the Stonewall Inn was officially recognized as a National Historic Landmark by President Barack Obama due to its association with events that outstandingly represent the struggle for civil rights in America.
 The Stonewall Inn is the very first LGBT National Historic Landmark in history.

 The Stonewall riots were a tipping point for the Gay Liberation Movement in the United States.
 Its participants shaped a new cultural awareness of a population that was largely ostracized.
-Along with Marsha P. Johnson who played a pivotal role in the initial moment of resistance that sparked the landmark rebellion, millions of activists continue to commemorate the events at Stonewall and fight for LGBT rights.
+Along with Johnson, who played a pivotal role in the initial moment of resistance that sparked the landmark rebellion, millions of activists continue to commemorate the events at Stonewall and fight for LGBT rights.
 Numerous plays, musicals, books, and films celebrate and honor the history of Stonewall and anyone can drop by The Stonewall Inn to see “where pride began.”